lowRISC/opentitan/util/uvmdvgen/README.md

-    This is the top level testbench module that instantiates the DUT along with some of the interfaces that are required to be instantiated and connected and passed on the the `uvm_config_db` since the base DV/CIP library classes retrieve them.
+    This is the top level testbench module that instantiates the DUT along with some of the interfaces that are required to be instantiated and connected and passed on the `uvm_config_db` since the base DV/CIP library classes retrieve them.
 The user needs to look through the RTL and make additional connections as needed.